stephengineer-CS003A-classroom/CS3A_Setup/mac.md

 $ brew install git
 ```

-If you see "brew is not found", then you need to install brew.
+If you see "brew: command not found", then you need to install brew.

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"